Colchicine is taken to ease the pain of a gout attack.

 - Do not drink grapefruit juice while you are on colchicine.
 This is because grapefruit juice increases the risk that you will experience side-effects from the colchicine.

 - Colchicine tablets are taken in short courses of treatment to relieve the pain of a gout attack.
-If you have frequent attacks of gout, let your doctor know as your he/she may prescribe another medicine for you to take every day to help prevent the attacks from occurring.
+If you have frequent attacks of gout, let your doctor know as they may prescribe another medicine for you to take every day to help prevent the attacks from occurring.

 - There are a number of lifestyle changes that you can make to help reduce the risk of having a gout attack.
 These include losing weight (if you are overweight), eating a healthy diet and not drinking much alcohol or sugar-sweetened soft drinks.
 Your doctor will advise you about the changes which could benefit you.